-And even if it was, remember that for it to be a solution, everyone else must do it as well.
-Everyone, as in people who eat whatever they want whenever they want, people who don’t consider any ethical issues in their consumption choices, people who drive their SUVs on the way to the gourmet restaurant, all must adopt this lifestyle as well.
-Do you see foie gras consumers do it?
-Or even compromise on only local, seasonal, non-wrapped, naturally pollinated fruits?
-Can you see them even forsake their steaks?
+And even if it was, remember that for it to be a real solution, everyone else must do it as well.
+Everyone - as in people who eat whatever they want whenever they want, people who don’t consider any ethical issues in their consumption choices, people who drive their SUVs on the way to a gourmet restaurant - all must adopt this lifestyle as well.
+Do you think foie gras consumers would do it?
+Or even compromise on only local, seasonal, non-wrapped, naturally pollinated produce?
+Can you imagine them even forsaking their steaks?

-Currently we can’t even make humans give up just meat for just one day of the week while telling them it is for their health and their own children’s future!
+Currently we can’t even make humans give up only meat for just one day of the week while telling them it is for their own personal health and their own children’s future!

 Most humans haven’t even made much more basic ethical decisions.
-There is no magic formula to educate most humans to solve conflicts without violence, to not objectifying each other, to not discriminate each other on the basis of race, gender, ethnical orientation, class, weight, height, looks and etc, it’s even hard to get them to recycle, so what are the odds of convincing them all to become vegans?
+There is no magic formula to educate most humans to solve conflicts without violence, to not objectify each other, to not discriminate each other on the basis of race, gender, ethnical orientation, class, weight, height, looks and etc., so what are the odds of convincing them all to become vegans?

-Humans prove again and again that their profits, taste preference, convenience, entertainment etc, are much more important to them than morality.
+Humans prove again and again that their profits, taste preference, convenience, entertainment and etc., are much more important to them than morality.
 Most of them are not even willing to hear the facts and listen to the arguments, not to mention stop financing animal abuse.

 The animal rights arguments are so simple and right.
 They are based on solid facts and evidences.
 Nobody can confront them rationally.
 The fact that the arguments are so strong and so well-based but still fail again and again, is the exact thing that should wake you all.
 Animal rights activists shouldn’t draw strength from their strong arguments but the other way around.
 When arguments that are so strong and so obvious don’t work there is something wrong with the addressees.

-Not only that a vegan world is not possible, even if it was, as unimaginably wonderful as it would be, it is far from a sufferingless world.
+Not only that a vegan world is not possible, even if it were, as unimaginably wonderful as it would be, it is far from a sufferingless world.

 Vegan diet is not cruelty free, and it is not because of a specific way a specific product is being produced.
 It is all the ways that all of the products are produced which is harmful.
 The list of harms in the plant based diet is endless.
 Harming is inevitable.
 For a more complete picture please read Vegan Suffering.

-If you would act to change the world the maximum you can theoretically achieve is some more vegans in this world.
-But if you act to destroy it the maximum you can achieve is a sufferingless world.
-Isn’t that goal worth devoting your lives for?
-Can you think of anything better to do with the one life that you have than trying to do everything you can so that if you succeed no one will ever suffer again?
+If you act to change humans the maximum you can theoretically achieve is more vegans.
+But if you act to annihilate humanity, the maximum you can achieve is the termination of the incomparably most oppressive, violent, and harmful species in the history of this planet.
+Isn’t that goal worth devoting your life for?
+Can you think of anything better to do with the one life that you have than trying to do everything you can so that if you succeed human tyranny would end for good?